 Linux allows users to switch entire desktop environments in case the default DE doesn’t suit you.
 This is true for any Linux distribution including Ubuntu.
 For a while, Ubuntu had Unity as the default desktop and now it has switched to GNOME.
-Neither of these is exactly very resource friendly and take up around 300MB or more of RAM.
+Neither of these is exactly very resource-friendly and takes up around 300MB or more of RAM.
 If you have an older PC or a PC with not so good hardware GNOME might not be the best performer.
-A lightweight alternative, the Xfce desktop environment can be really useful here.
+A lightweight alternative, the XFCE desktop environment can be really useful here and below we’ll see how to install it on Ubuntu.

 Let’s be clear though, despite being known for their resource-heavy nature, Ubuntu with GNOME, Unity or even KDE is quite less demanding compared to other operating system platforms.
-Chances are if you’re coming from Windows or MacOS, installing Ubuntu will itself do wonders for your aging hardware.
-In case that the default Ubuntu with GNOME is still too much for your system, Xfce desktop environment is a great choice.
+Chances are if you’re coming from Windows or macOS, installing Ubuntu will itself do wonders for your aging hardware.
+In case that the default Ubuntu with GNOME is still too much for your system, the XFCE desktop environment is a great choice.

 XFCE Desktop Environment

-Xfce stands for XForms Common Environment.
+XFCE stands for XForms Common Environment.
 It is the default desktop environment for Xubuntu, an official lightweight Ubuntu flavor.
-Xubuntu is lighter than Ubuntu, despite installing Xfce and removing GNOME.
-It has less pre-installed apps and even lesser number of pre-installed packages.
+Xubuntu is lighter than Ubuntu, despite installing XFCE and removing GNOME.
+It has less pre-installed apps and an even lesser number of pre-installed packages.

 It does support compositing though so you can always install something like Compiz.
 Not only can you get animations but even the fanciest of animations that’ll attract anyone’s eyeballs.

-When you install Xfce, you can still keep your default desktop so you’re not losing out on anything in case you don’t like Xfce.
+When you install XFCE desktop on Ubuntu, you can still keep your default desktop so you’re not losing out on anything in case you don’t like XFCE.
 You can choose which desktop environment to log into during boot.
-Although, once you’ve used Xfce and decide that you like it, you’ll probably want to uninstall the older DE if your computer isn’t big on resources.
+Although, once you’ve used XFCE and decide that you like it, you’ll probably want to uninstall the older DE (Desktop Environment) if your computer isn’t big on resources.
+Alternatively, you can also try the Unity desktop on Ubuntu 18.04 and 19.04.

 - desktop-base exo-utils